 We accept a number of major insurance providers at Generations Pediatrics & Internal Medicine.
 If you have any questions relating to the coverage of your appointment, you can contact our office or your insurance provider before your appointment.

 Clinical research is a branch of health care science that determines the safety and effectiveness of medications, devices, diagnostic products, and treatment regimens intended for human use.
 We provide opportunities for patients to participate in medical research on a strictly voluntary basis.
 We would be happy to talk with you about research if it is of interest to you.

 If your question is not answered or you’re unsure if you need to be seen, call our office.
 Urgent after-hours concerns will be handled by our on-call provider.
 Please call during office hours for non-urgent concerns.
 There are great after-hours clinics in the Charleston area if you need to be seen before the following business day.

 Breastfeeding is the healthiest nutrition for your infant.
 At Generations Pediatrics & Internal Medicine, we do all that we can to assist you in being successful with breastfeeding, but we recognize that it may not be ideal for all mothers and infants.
 A lactation consultant could be helpful to you during the breastfeeding process.
-Please utilize our breastfeeding room within the office if you need to feed your infant while in the office.

 In the event that a known ingestion or possible ingestion of medication, poison, chemical or other non-food item occurs, call South Carolina Poison Control immediately at 803.777.1117.
 For any medical emergency, call 911.